convey-stack/convey-stack.github.io/_documentation/HTTP.md

 ```

 ## Options
+* `enabled` - determines whether Consul integration is going to be available.
 * `url` - URL of the Consul service.
 * `service` - name of the service group (multiple instances of the same service will use the same `service` name).
 * `address` - address of the service.